soundpress/RulesOfNYC/docs/c35/index.rst

 (b) upon the request of any party, or upon the hearing officer's discretion, subpoena the attendance of witnesses and the production of books, records, or other information;

-(c) regulate the course of the hearing in accordance with Rule 12-21;
+(c) regulate the course of the hearing in accordance with 52 RCNY § 12-21;

 (d) dispose of procedural requests or similar matters;